jkunimune/Djastiz/en-Specification.md

 - To display sadness or disappointment, press a clenched fist into an open palm.
 - To display approval or appreciation toward a person, place your palms together, holding them horizontally, and slide the top hand forward, off of the bottom one.
 - To display disapproval or depreciation toward a person, slowly and gracefully raise your hands toward them while saying "oooooooooooh" quietly.

+## Sun never sets clause

+The final and most important rule is this: Launtoklian is defined, not by its users, but by this document.
+In order for an international auxiliary language to be effective, everyone must speak the same variety.
+That means that the final arbiter for what does and doesn't constitute correct Launtoklian is this.
+Anyone is, of course, free to interpret and use the language in any way they see fit.
+However, if their variation on Launtoklian contradicts this document, they cannot rightly assert their variation to be correct.